-&lt;sup>17 See, e.g., James S. Rawlings, Prevalence of Low Birth Weight and Preterm Delivery in Relation to the Interval between Pregnancies among White and Black Women, 322 N. ENG.
-J. MED.
+&lt;sup>17 See, e.g., James S. Rawlings, Prevalence of Low Birth Weight and Preterm Delivery in Relation to the Interval between Pregnancies among White and Black Women, 322 N. Eng.
+J. Med.
 69, 69 (1995) (citing studies).

-and services, which will enable them to appropriately space their pregnancies.
+AMA and ACOG, recommend that women have access to contraceptive counseling and services, which will enable them to appropriately space their pregnancies.